 The park's most spectacular walking trail leads to the summit of 3,840-foot St. Mary's Peak, the highest point on the Pound's rim and South Australia's second-tallest peak.
-The more scenic of the two routes to the top is the outside trail (15 km return); give yourself a full day to get up and back.
+The more scenic of the two routes to the top is the outside trail (15-km [9-mile] return); give yourself a full day to get up and back.
 The mid section of the ascent is steep and strenuous, but views from the summit—including the distant white glitter of the salt flats on Lake Frome—make the climb worthwhile.